alvarogarcia7/training-parser-antlr4/README.md

 2022-07-17 13:02:44 AGB

 To Do:
-  * If there is an error when parsing, antlr shows it as a warning.
-Turn it into a proper error.
   * Explain which syntax is available, in words / description.
 Do not only rely on grammar + tests to document it.